rabbitmq/rabbitmq-website/site/release-notes/README-3.1.4.txt

 25645 fix bug causing HA/mirrored queue sync to fail in the presence of
       un-acked messages which are not at the head of the queue (since 3.1.0)
-25640 fix race condition that could lead to crashes with channels using a
+25640 fix race condition that could lead to crashes when channels using a
-      low prefetch count successfively send basic.consume and basic.cancel (since 3.1.0) (reported by Morgan Nelson)
+      low prefetch count successively send basic.consume and basic.cancel (since 3.1.0) (reported by Morgan Nelson)
-25677 fix bug leading to a crash when reconsuming with same consumer tag
-      and nowait = true (since 2.6.0)
 25625 fix resource leak in HA/mirrored queue master handling of discarded
       messages (since 2.6.0)
 25638 fix resource leak when whole clusters stop and the last node to go